ClickHouse/clickhouse-rs/README.md

 }
 ```

+Please, read [examples](https://github.com/ClickHouse/clickhouse-rs/tree/main/examples/inserter.rs) to understand how to use it properly in different real-world cases.

 * `Inserter` ends an active insert in `commit()` if thresholds (`max_bytes`, `max_rows`, `period`) are reached.
 * The interval between ending active `INSERT`s can be biased by using `with_period_bias` to avoid load spikes by parallel inserters.
 * `Inserter::time_left()` can be used to detect when the current period ends.
 Call `Inserter::commit()` again to check limits if your stream emits items rarely.